Definition of Students who are Highly Capable

 Elementary Highly Capable Students Program

-At the elementary level, students in grades 3, 4, and 5 who qualify for the Highly Capable Students Program (or HiCap Program) in mathematics and/or language arts are clustered in one or sometimes two selected classrooms in each grade level.
+HiCap students in grades 3, 4, and 5 are clustered in one classroom at each grade level and in each school.
 Depending on the total number of students that qualify for the program, each cluster typically has five to eight students.
+In some situations, HiCap students may be clustered in a multi-age classroom (3-4 or 4-5).
 Cluster grouping is an organizational structure in which all of the HiCap students in a grade level are assigned to one teacher rather than being dispersed among every classroom at that grade level.
 Clustered students are grouped with students that have a range of academic abilities, but regrouped as a cluster within the same classroom for accelerated and enriched instruction in areas where their skills are at much higher levels.
-This arrangement allows for continuity of instruction and an opportunity for clustered students to interact with their grade level peers as well as with a group of other highly capable students.
-Clustering also enables the teacher to differentiate the curriculum for their HiCap students and enables HiCap students to work with children of similar ability for intellectual stimulation and social support.
+This arrangement allows for continuity of instruction and an opportunity for clustered students to interact with their grade level peers as well as with a group of other HiCap students.
+Accelerated learning, advanced curriculum, and additional HiCap activities provide an enriching and challenging instructional experience for HiCap students in these grades.

-For any questions regarding our highly capable or honors program, please contact Graham Cook, Executive Director of Elementary Teaching and Learning, at (425) 335-1500 or email to firstname.lastname@example.org.
+If I have a question, who should I contact?
+For any questions regarding our highly capable program, please contact Graham Cook, Executive Director of Elementary Teaching and Learning, at (425) 335-1500 or email to firstname.lastname@example.org.